rutul4100/Rest_Assured_Automation_Framewwork/README.md

 # Rest_Assured_Automation_Framewwork
-This is Automation framework for API testing
+This is Automation framework for API testing.